Siqister/artg-2018/03-assignment-2/README.md

-# Implementing Reusability: First Attempt
+# Week 3 Assignment 2 - Implementing Reusability: First Attempt

 In class this week, we created an activity timeline of hubway trips across the system.
 This was a useful review of d3's data transformation (layout) and shape generator pipeline.